-Learning Objective 5: Describe the birth process and the postpartum period.
+Learning Objective 7: Explain the changes that take place in the postpartum period.

 Discuss the answers to the critical-thinking multiple-choice questions presented in Handout 1.

 For question 1, be sure the class understands the evolutionary process.
 The question will provide a concrete example of natural selection.